cdown/chrisdown.name/_posts/2020-01-13-1195725856-other-mysterious-numbers.md

 print("verb,bytes,little-endian,big-endian")
 for verb in ["GET", "HEAD", "POST", "PUT", "DELETE", "OPTIONS",
              "TRACE", "PATCH"]:
-    # Since none of these use the high bits, signed/unsigned
+    # Since none of these use the high bit, signed/unsigned
     # results are the same, so only need to check one
     assert ord(verb[0]) & 1 << 7 == 0
     print(interpret_as("I", verb))  # u32